 Then again, our Montreal religion beliefs keep shining through our church architecture with its steeples, church bells and stained glass windows.
 A church architecture that still shines through a series of dynamic lines, assorted shapes and symbolic forms our society has created over the years.

 Raising up churches, basilicas and cathedrals relies upon capital, labor and technology while church interior design relies upon creativity, craftmanship and skills.

 Our church architecture with its impressive structures, glorious church interior design, ornamented church floor plans, majestic ceilings and other rich ornaments such as altars, pulpits and crucifix continue to offer an abundance of authentic qualities and beauties.

 A church is either a building or the body of Christ.
 A basilica is a large and important church and a cathedral is the largest and most impressive church of a diocese.

 An archbishop is a bishop of higher rank and an archdiocese is a larger and more important diocese.
 A diocese is a district divided into parishes.
 The diocese is under the authority of a diocesan bishop, while the parish is under the pastoral care of a parish priest.

 The spirituality, the "sacred" is related to religion beliefs and religion beliefs are related to the religion symbols and tangible images or objects that express our mystical and spiritual beliefs.

-Montrealers may not be attending organized religious services as ofthen as the used to, but this does not necessarily mean they are less spiritual.
+Montrealers may not be attending organized religious services as often as they used to, but this does not necessarily mean they are less spiritual.

-To get a more complete and more precise picture of Montreal religion beliefs, one must compare our public religious behaviour such as our attendance to religious services to our private religious behaviour such as praying, meditating, worshipping or reading the sacred texts.
+To get a more complete and more precise picture of Montreal religion beliefs, one must compare our public religious behavior such as our attendance to religious services to our private religious behavior such as praying, meditating, worshipping or reading the sacred texts.

 Montreal URBAN Kit